7shi/dante-la-el/Inferno/MT/compare-en.md

 You are my teacher and my author,
 </td></tr>
 <tr><td>Bard-1</td><td align="right">85</td><td>
-You are my master and my author
+You are my teacher and my author,
 </td></tr>
 <tr><td>Bard-2</td><td align="right">85</td><td>
 You are my master and my author,